Another work in progress; any thoughts/feedback

 PUFA-rich walnut meal (i.e. 59g fat, 42g PUFAs) increased postprandial

-antioxidant capacity and lowered MDA (5-hour AUC) and oxLDL (at 2 hours) 90, while longer trials show enrichment
+antioxidant capacity and lowered MDA (5hr AUC) and oxLDL (at 2hrs) 95, while longer trials show enrichment

 food storage and processing can oxidise lipids prior to ingestion.
 For

-induces a gradual increase in peroxides before a decline (at 6hrs), while secondary
+gradual increase in peroxides before a decline (at 6hrs), while secondary aldehydes

-When fed to humans oxidised linoleic acid could be detected in
+fed to humans oxidised linoleic acid could be detected in chylomicrons/remnants

-chylomicrons/remnants for 8 hours (esp. in diabetics with poor glycaemic
+for 8hrs (esp. in diabetics with poor glycaemic control), whereas oxidised

-control), whereas oxidised cholesterol appeared in all major lipoproteins and
+cholesterol appeared in all major lipoproteins and persisted for 72hrs; tested in

-high-oleic sunflower oil/MUFAs), only the former lowered IDL/LDL particles and cholesterol
+sunflower oil/MUFAs) for 7 weeks, only the former lowered IDL/LDL particles and

-induced postprandial lipid peroxidation and plasma LDL–MDA modification, which
+postprandial lipid peroxidation and plasma LDL–MDA modification, which was

 Animal and in vitro models have localised this oxidative activity to the